gocomet/target.js/README.md

 </div>
 ```

->gFun fact: Target.js declarations don't care what type of element they're applied to.

 ## How does Target.js show/hide elements?

 Target.js is style-agnostic -- it simply adds or removes a class on the element.
 You can apply your beautiful styles to that class.
 You can also configure that class to be whatever you want.